 Interoperability of data within EU information systems for security

 The national implementation project, set up by the Ministry of the Interior, is part of the ongoing development work within the EU to streamline data and information in its information systems related to internal security, border management and migration management.
 The Finnish project also covers a national legislative package.
-The legislative project was set up in April 2020 to prepare the necessary amendments to national legislation.
-They shall be submitted to Parliament in the autumn of 2021.
+The legislative project, which was set up in April 2020, has prepared the necessary amendments to national legislation.
+The legislative proposal is currently being discussed by Parliament and is due to enter into force in autumn 2022.

 Finnish authorities use EU information systems in their daily work.
 The purpose of the project is to coordinate the measures to be taken by different authorities in the context of the implementation of the EU-level reform in Finland.
 The project is designed to ensure national implementation of relevant European Parliament and Council regulations in cooperation with the competent authorities.
 In Finland, the work is coordinated by the Ministry of the Interior, and the Ministry of Justice, the Ministry for Foreign Affairs and the Ministry of Finance are also involved in the project.
 Similar projects are underway in other EU countries, too.